 In the case of online business, shipping and delivery is a significant part of the process.
 Selling your products on Amazon and Flipkart will help save the hassle of managing logistics.
 These websites manage the entire shipping and delivery of products.
-They also manage the logistics for returns and exchange.
+They also manage the logistics for returns and exchanges.
 This helps save a huge amount of cost for small retailers.

-Cons of selling online
+Cons of selling on online marketplaces

 There will always be multiple sellers that have a similar product catalogue.
 In order to increase sales and revenue, different retailers provide discount offers and freebies to their customers.
 This makes it even more difficult for new businesses or startups to establish their presence in the market.
 Due to such high competition, small businesses are unable to scale up their sales.

 Delays in payment

 Offline sales allow immediate receipt of payment.
 In the case of online business, the money is not credited to your account immediately.
 Once the order is placed and the sales are made, it takes a few days before the money reaches the seller.
 The payment is first received by the marketplace.
 Service fees and other deductions are made before transferring the amount to the seller.
 The payment cycle of Amazon/Flipkart is usually 7-14 days.
 Such a long payment cycle poses some problems for newer MSMEs.
 New businesses require a regular flow of money to manage their operations.
 Razorpay has already solved delayed settlements of customer payments on its payment gateway with Instant Settlements for Marketplace Sellers.
 You can now avail the same experience if you are selling on online marketplaces with your RazorpayX account.